traels-it/kommandant/README.md

   # We assume there is a logged in user and therefore a current_user method.
 The name of this method can be set here.
 It defaults to current_user.
   # config.current_user_method = current_account

+  # Kommandant highlights search terms by default.
+Uncomment this to turn it off.
+This only turns highlighting off, when using the views provided by the gem.
+You can still highlight terms if providing your own partial.
+  # config.highligt_search_term = false

   # If you use Kredis, Kommandant can display the current user's most recently used commands.
 It requires your user model to have kredis_unique_list called recent_commands.
 If you don't use Kredis or do not want this behavior, it can be disabled.
 It defaults to being enabled.
   # class User < ApplicationRecord